greg-mitchell/notes/coding-interview-cheatsheet.md

 ## Grids

 Many problems involve parsing and operating on 2D grids.
 For data modeling, see the example in [Types](python-types.md#grid-example).

-### Jagged Grid Parsing
+Generally these grids easy to work with as an `m x n` matrix, where `m` is the number of rows, and `n` is the number of columns.
+There are two reasonable ways to represent a grid.

+- Dense Matrix: A multidimensional array, with a slot per cell.
+Consumes `O(m * n)` space.
+Best when:
+  - The entire matrix can fit in memory.
+It's particularly efficient if it fits in cache.
+  - There is no good default value, or each cell has a unique value.
+- Sparse Matrix: A mapping from coordinate to value.
+Consumes `O(m * n)` space worst case, but it's more helpful to think of it as linear in the number of non-default cells.
+Best when:
+  - The matrix is mostly empty or default.
+  - The matrix is too large to fit in memory.

+### Dense Matrix

-The most common representation is a row-major jagged array, i.e. each row is a list.
-Assuming the grid is a multiline string `s` with possible whitespace between cells, and each cell is a number.
+The most common representation is a row-major 2D array, which in Python is implemented as a jagged array, i.e. each row is a list.
+Assuming the grid is a multiline string `s` with possible whitespace between cells, and each cell is a number:

-This representation consumes `O(m * n)` space, where `m` is the number of rows, and `n` is the number of columns.

 ```python
 [[int(c) for c in row.split()] for row in s.strip().splitlines()]
 ```

+### Sparse Matrix

+The `collections.defaultdict` container is extremely helpful.
+Python containers default to value equality, so you can construct a tuple or list as the key like `(row, col)` to look up a value.

-### Complex Number Representation
+#### Complex Number Representation

 An alternative that's well suited to sparse matrices, especially when you have to examine neighbors, is to represent the matrix as a dictionary of complex numbers to value, where the complex number is a position.

-Finding neighbors simple: add a basis vector to the position.
+This simplifies finding neighbors: add a basis vector to the position.

-This consumes `O(v)` space, where `v` is the number of non-default values in the `m x n` matrix.
+Note that Python complex number literals are written as `real + 1j * imag`, where `j` is the imaginary number typically written as `i`.

 ```python
 from collections import defaultdict